For our final news roundup and information overload.

 And both candidates will, of course, attack Biden.

-And I think RFK Jr. would draw votes from Biden, which would be all to the advantage of President Trump.
+would draw votes from Biden, which would be all to the advantage of President Trump.

 I haven't spent enough time on it, but I will when the time is right over RFK's record.

-Um he doesn't want to take my calls or do a show.
+He doesn't want to take my calls or do a show.

-But RFK's a pretty radical Democrat and he supports reparations and he you know he just came out in favor of race-based reparations.
+And he just came out in favor of race-based reparations.

-And I just think that he has to show a certain degree of support before he gets in a debate, and that is pretty standard procedure.
+And I just think that he has to show a certain degree of support before he gets in a debate.

-If he shows that he's on in enough states to get enough electoral votes, and he shows that he has enough support in the polls, then he'll earn his way into the debates.
+If he shows that he's on in enough states to get enough electoral votes and he shows that he has enough support in the polls, then he'll earn his way into the debates.

 He has to earn that.

-Uh on the Yeah, you could you you can have two empty chairs.
+Yeah, you can have two empty chairs.

-So you're gonna you're gonna have an empty chair for Joe.
+You're going to have an empty chair for Joe.

 I absolutely would do that in a heartbeat.

-Like Trump accepted the debate on Fox, and Joe Biden said no, I'd have a debate set up, and if Joe chooses not to show, I'd have an empty podium.
+Like Trump accepted the debate on Fox, and Joe Biden said no, I'd have a debate set up.

 That's what I'd do.